Term of the Moment

 (3) For the AI company, see Groq.

 (4) To have a thorough understanding of a subject.
-The word grok comes from Robert Heinlein's "Stranger in a Strange Land," and it means "to drink" in Martian.
-Of course.
-But more specifically in the book, it meant to take something in so thoroughly that it becomes part of you.
+The word comes from Robert Heinlein's 1961 science fiction novel "Stranger in a Strange Land."
+In Martian, grok means "to drink in thoroughly," but more specifically, it meant to take something in so thoroughly that it becomes part of you.

 Grokking the GIMP